bbaillif/genbench3d/README.md

 pip install -e . # install genbench3d in current environment
 ```

-I am planning to put it on pip/conda, but for now it is a standalone
+Final step is to change relative/absolute paths in the genbench3d/params.py file.
+I will add config files later on in the development process, but it is a quick fix for now.
+LigBoundConf might need to be downloaded from [here](https://pubs.acs.org/doi/full/10.1021/acs.jcim.0c01197)

 ## Usage
 The main usage is to compute all metrics from a list of RDKit molecules `mol_list`: